CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 ### THE AUDIENCE WITH SAURON

 Just before the Audience With Sauron, each non-Ringwraith character must make a corruption check.
-The player who took the last turn makes corruption checks for his characters first.
+The player who took the last turn makes corruption checks for their characters first.

 At the audience, Sauron decides which Ringwraith has been the most successful and will deliver the first massive blow against the Free Peoples.
 This is based upon a comparison of the resources each of the Ringwraiths has marshalled.

 {: .note }
 > **Clarification:** Characters do not automatically untap when the audience is called.
-A character may only untap during his own untap phase.
+A character may only untap during their own untap phase.
 >
-> **Clarification:** A character that fails his corruption check by two or more prior to the Audience With Sauron is eliminated.
-That character and any non-follower cards he controls are not available at the Audience With Sauron—thus, they do not count towards the marshalling point totals.
+> **Clarification:** A character that fails their corruption check by two or more prior to the Audience With Sauron is eliminated.
+That character and any non-follower cards they control are not available at the Audience With Sauron—thus, they do not count towards the marshalling point totals.
 >
-> A player may play resource cards that can affect his characters’ corruption checks made prior to the audience.
+> A player may play resource cards that can affect their characters’ corruption checks made prior to the audience.
 Hazard cards may _not_ be played.

 The winner of the game is the player that has gathered the most marshalling points from:
  - Control of resources: characters, allies, items, and factions.